TrueConf Group Capabilities

-Connecting to video conferencing sessions, both hardware and software-based systems.
+Connecting to video conferencing sessions, both hardware and software-based VCS systems

-Receiving audio and video streams, mixing them, encoding, and transmitting to video conferencing participants.
+Receiving audio and video streams, mixing, encoding, and delivering them to participants in the video conferencing session.

-Participation of attendees in videoconferencing sessions in audio mode
+Participation of users in video conferencing sessions in audio mode

-Compatibility with video conferencing equipment using SIP and H.323 protocols
+Compatibility with VC equipment via SIP and H.323 protocols

-An integrated web control panel that operates without the need for specialized software installation, featuring authentication via login/password pairs and data encryption using the HTTPS protocol.
+Built-in web control panel that does not require the installation of specialized software to operate, using login/password authentication and data encryption via the HTTPS protocol.

 Tablet management interface with PIN code authentication